outr/scarango/README.md

   val people: DocumentCollection[Person] = vertex[Person](Person)
 }
 ```
 This is the basic setup of a single-collection database.
-Notice the `ReaderWriter` in the companion object.
+Notice the `RW` in the companion object.
 That is defined
 using [Fabric](https://github.com/outr/fabric) for conversion to/from JSON for storage in the database.
 All fields aren't
 required to be defined, but it will help us when we want to write simple queries in a type-safe way or when defining things
 like indexes.